altruios/namshubettulpa/readme.md

 # Okay, so what's it about?

 Martha wakes up finding she may have killed someone.
-And a stranger named rossin, claiming to be effectivly an imaginary friend warns of a creature bound in her head.
+And a stranger named Rossin, claiming to be effectively an imaginary friend warns of a creature bound in her head.

-He tells her of a world controlled by the Awakened, people able to use namshubs: crafted peices of information designed to control and bind minds.
+He tells her of a world controlled by the Awakened, people able to use namshubs: crafted pieces of information designed to control and bind minds.
-And that this complete control of the populus was pedestrian to what they could do, and what she could eventually do.
+And that this complete control of the populous was pedestrian to what they could do, and what she could eventually do.

-Rossin tells her she was pulled into a plot to kill his's author, and asks her to help him extract revenge.
+Rossin tells her she was pulled into a plot to kill his author, and asks her to help him extract revenge.